FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 enumeration of char values ranging from "0" to "9" and "A" to "C" (FIX Latest as of EP264).
 So care must be taken to assure the corresponding operand, "value", is of a similar type.
-Support for these types of expressions is highly dependent on a vendor's implementation of FIXatdl.
+Support for these types of expressions is highly dependent on a vendor's implementation of FIXatdl&reg;.
 Not all standard tags may be available.

-In cases where the field attribute is not recognized or not supported, the rule containing the offending Edit element should be skipped-over by a vendor's application and should not cause a validation error.
+In cases where the field attribute is not recognized or not supported, the rule containing the offending `Edit` element should be skipped over by a vendor's application and should not cause a validation error.
 The end-result will be the same as if the condition of the rule were true.